efeefe/is/pages/03.opendott/ecosystem-mapping/item.md

 Still to add to this post:

 - more on methodology
-- short description of participants interviewed
-- relevant excerpts from interviews
+- relevant excerpts from all participants
+- Expand on Notes
+  - Cleaning objects
+  - Encourage the use of old things
+  - Reuse cabin
+  - Deal with excess - big data